malith-perera/EC/README.md

 ```
 Go through list one by one.

 Not only these.
 EC does many things for you.
 It's purposely written so that you can customize it to write optimized C code to get it's maximum performance.
-And it always welcomes you to make changes and improvements on it.
+And we always welcomes you to make changes and improvements on it.
 Hope you will enjoy with EC programming.

 Happy Programming!